 Why a Constitution?

-The need for the Constitution grew out of problems with the Articles of Confederation, which established a “firm league of friendship” between the states, and vested most power in a Congress of the Confederation.
+The need for the Constitution grew from problems with the Articles of Confederation, which established a “firm league of friendship” between the states and vested most power in a Congress of the Confederation.
 This power was, however, extremely limited — the central government conducted diplomacy and made war, set weights and measures, and was the final arbiter of disputes between the states.
-Crucially; however, it could not raise any funds itself, and was entirely dependent on the states for the money necessary to operate.
+Crucially, however, it could not raise any funds and depended entirely on the states for the money necessary to operate.
 Each state sent a delegation of between two and seven members to the Congress, and they voted as a group with each state getting one vote.
-But, any decision of consequence required a unanimous vote, which led to a government that was paralyzed and ineffectual.
+But, any decision of consequence required a unanimous vote, which led to a paralyzed and ineffectual government.